Cray-HPE/docs-csm/operations/image_management/Build_an_Image_Using_IMS_REST_Service.md

     Normal SuccessfulCreate 4m job-controller Created pod: cray-ims-ad5163d2-398d-4e93-94f0-2f439f114fe7-create-lt69t
     ```

-    If successful, create a variable for the pod name that was created above, which will be used in the next step.
+    If successful, create a variable for the pod name that was created above, displayed in the `Events` section.

     ```bash
     ncn# POD=cray-ims-ad5163d2-398d-4e93-94f0-2f439f114fe7-create-lt69t
     ```

-6. Watch the logs from the `fetch-recipe`, `wait-for-repos`, `build-ca-rpm`, `build-image`, and `buildenv-sidecar` containers to monitor the image creation process.
+1. Watch the logs from the `fetch-recipe`, `wait-for-repos`, `build-ca-rpm`, `build-image`, and `buildenv-sidecar` containers to monitor the image creation process.

     Use `kubectl` and the returned pod name from the previous step to retrieve this information.